Empirical-org-Archive/nlp-sva-job/examples/porcupine/README.md

 # Porcupine

-A minimal website that uses Quill.org's QFragment to give useful feedback on sentences and sentence fragments.
+A minimal website that uses Quill.org's subject-verb agreement (SVA) model to give useful feedback on subject-verb agreement errors.

-Porcupine is meant to demonstrate QFragment's functionality.
-You can use and modify it, or play with it to see if QFragment is right for your application.
+Porcupine is meant to demonstrate the model's functionality.
+You can use and modify it, or play with it to see if Quill's SVA model is right for your application.

 ## Getting started